guardian/notifications-tooling/CONTEXT.md

 **Kicker**:
 An editorial label shown on a notification, such as Breaking News or Exclusive.
-Currently presentational only — the request contract has no field to carry it, so it does not reach any downstream service.
+Currently presentational only — the request contract has no field to carry it, so it does not reach any downstream service, and the preview displays it regardless.

+**Preview**:
+The rendered approximation of a notification shown to an editor while composing.
+It is assembled in the browser, so it can show choices — the kicker among them — that no downstream service receives, and it is not a guarantee of what a reader will see.
+_Avoid_: proof, render, draft

 ### Delivery